-- Become familiar with the Information for Chairpersons section on the association's Web site. - Consider joint projects with the local chapter of the International Federation of Red Cross and Red Crescent Societies (IFRC). - Become familiar with the Lion-2-Lion: Resource Assistance Database, an online location for the exchange of volunteer services and materials for emergency and non-emergency Lions projects. - Visit clubs.
+- Consider joint projects with the local chapter of the International Federation of Red Cross and Red Crescent Societies (IFRC); - Visit clubs.
 Encourage clubs to develop a Lions ALERT plan and receive the Lions ALERT banner patch award.
-Offer to provide assistance. - Keep the district governor and the international office informed of district activities.
-Provide a summary report to successor.
+Offer to provide assistance; - Keep the district governor and the international office informed of district activities; - Provide a summary report to successor.